Marek Ostrowski

-Marek Ostrowski (22 November 1959, in Skrwilno – 6 March 2017, in Stockerau, Austria) was a Polish footballer (defender) playing for Poland national football team in 1986 FIFA World Cup.
+Marek Ostrowski (22 November 1959 – 6 March 2017) was a Polish footballer who played as a defender.
+He represented Poland at the 1986 FIFA World Cup.

 Club career

-He is one of the most notable players of Pogoń Szczecin during his era in the club, as he played 222 games for the club, scoring 30 goals.
+He is one of the most notable players of Pogoń Szczecin during his time at the club, as he played 222 games, scoring 30 goals.

 International career

 Ostrowski made his debut for Poland in a January 1981 friendly match against Japan and earned a total of 37 caps, scoring 1 goal.
 His final international was an October 1987 friendly match against Czechoslovakia.